“I believe the Judiciary has

 our newspapers and TV talk-shows with populist hogwash they did not remember nor

-had the audacity to vouchsafe during their years in office.
+dared to vouchsafe during their years in office.
 They are the

-In the US where our leaders and their chosen ones shop
+In the US, where our leaders and their chosen ones shop

-for ideas and consultants, most high profile Universities recruit from the pool
+for ideas and consultants, most high-profile Universities recruit from the pool

 of retired political leaders, and most often, from the pool of former Special